Handling state space explosion in verification of component-based systems: A review

-Garbage collection reduction is a memory management policy which inspired by using of garbage collection in real-life software systems to improve model checking methods.
-It deletes information about already visited-states and reclaims allocated memory while model checking is performed.
-Certainly, when garbage collection and memory reclaiming for idle memory does not utilize, the state space may grow and limit the verification.
-Garbage collection has some advantages, For example, it does not suffer from inefficient memory fragmentation and complex pointer analysis.
+\paragraph{Garbage collection reduction} Garbage collection reduction is a memory management policy that is inspired by utilizing garbage collection in real-life software systems to improve model-checking methods.
+It deletes information about already visited-states and reclaims allocated memory while model-checking is performed.
+On the contrary, when garbage collection and memory reclaiming for idle memory is not utilized, the state space may grow and limit the verification.
+Garbage collection has some advantages, for example, it does not suffer from inefficient memory fragmentation and complex pointer analysis.

-One of the classic collection algorithms is Mark and Sweep collection.
-In this algorithm, one state can be garbage collected when no more transition to it is available \cite{lerda2001addressing}.
-In the other words, it is based on reachability \cite{iosif2000using} and uses graph-search algorithms like depth-first search to indicate any state that must be marked as garbage.
+One of the classic collection algorithms is by Mark and Sweep.
+In this algorithm, a state can be marked as garbage when no more transition to it is available \cite{lerda2001addressing}.
+In other words, it is based on reachability \cite{iosif2000using} and uses graph-search algorithms like depth-first search to indicate any state that must be marked as garbage.

 The other collection algorithm is reference counting collection \cite{appel2004modern}.
-It discovers the garbages directly by monitoring and counting the pointers that point to each state.
+It discovers the garbage directly by monitoring and counting the pointers that point to each state.
 Disabling to reclaim the cycles of garbage is the major difficulty of this algorithm \cite{iosif2000using}.
-Additional algorithm to garbage collections is based on finding usability \cite{might2007model}.
-The most widely used of garbage collection are those programs are based on Java \cite{lengauer2014taming}.
+Additional algorithm for garbage collections is based on finding usability \cite{might2007model}.
+The most widely used garbage collections are Java based programs \cite{lengauer2014taming}.